fma2/teaching/content/pages/sinyc/sessions/rwd.md

 ##Responsive Design and CSS Frameworks

-Use the links below to explore materials and resources for the SINYC session on Responsive Design and CSS Frameworks.
+Use the links below to explore materials and resources for this SINYC session.

 ###Materials